 Strategist Pick: Writer Liza Corsillo’s pick for small spaces

-Strategist writer Liza Corsillo used to have this portable AC unit in her one-bedroom apartment in Brooklyn.
+Strategist senior writer Liza Corsillo used to have this portable AC unit in her one-bedroom apartment in Brooklyn.
 It cooled the living space, while a window unit tackled the bedroom, and Corsillo thinks it’s sufficient for a single room, even though it’s just under a foot wide.
-However, that means it’s “nice and tiny so it fit on the kitchen counter,” meaning it doesn’t take up as much space as most portable ACs.
+It’s “nice and tiny so it fit on the kitchen counter,” she says.

 Quick Poll: Best portable AC, according to Liza’s mom

 Liza’s mother, Susan McCaslin is a big fan of this portable AC because it’s “super easy to roll around and store,” and doesn’t “block half your window.”
 McCaslin’s model of choice (a 14,000 BTU version) is no longer available, but this smaller 7,700 BTU unit includes the same features she praises in the larger size, such as dehumidifier functionality and casters so you can move it around easily, whether that’s seasonally or from room to room.
 The three modes (cooling, dehumidifying, fan) can be used separately or together depending on your needs, and the programmable timer allows you to set the machine to turn off once you’ve left the house or fallen asleep.

 Quick Pick: Best portable AC after a Strategist writer’s reverse image-search